durkie/durkie.github.io/_posts/2013-12-10-rim-knurler.markdown

 ![Fine]({{ site.url }}/images/2546-2-250x.jpg)

 I began to think of a way I could quickly experiment with different rim textures for braking and began a long diversion down the path of knurling rims.
-Knurling is used for all kinds of grip applications, and if I could get the knurled texture just right, maybe I could spray a light coating of tungsten carbide on top of it and reduce its wear.
+Knurling is used for all kinds of grip applications, and if I could get the knurled texture just right, maybe I could spray a light coating of tungsten carbide on top of it and reduce its wear, sort of like titanium nitride coatings atop machine tools.

 ![Knurler]({{ site.url }}/images/knurler.jpg)
 ![Knurler detail]({{ site.url }}/images/knurlerdetail.jpg)